-Thomas A. Wayment was an assistant professor of ancient scripture at Brigham Young University when this was published
+Thomas A. Wayment is an assistant professor of ancient scripture at Brigham Young University.

 Over the past few years, it has become increasingly obvious that apathy toward the issues raised by biblical scholars is costing believing Christians a great deal more than we may have anticipated.
 Of major concern for scholars the past two centuries is the issue of the compositional order of the New Testament and the literary relationship among Matthew, Mark, and Luke—commonly referred to as the synoptic Gospels.
 The theories presented by scholars are, in some fields of New Testament studies, becoming more controversial, more hostile to faith, and more reform oriented.
 One such field of study considers the issue now known as the “synoptic problem.”
 The “synoptic problem” refers to the discussion surrounding how the authors of the synoptic Gospels—Matthew, Mark, and Luke—used and referred to one another in the process of writing their own accounts.